-Forty-eight (48) credits are needed to graduate from Cherokee Washington High School.
-Starting in 2021, Forty-nine (49) credits are needed to graduate.
+Forty-nine (49) credits are needed to graduate from Cherokee Washington High School.
 Graduation from Cherokee Washington High School requires eight semesters of attendance unless early graduation is applied for and granted according to the Cherokee Community School Board's policy for early graduation.